aida-538/Secure-Cloud-Analytics-Dashboard/README.md

 [cite_start]Originally deployed on a **Google Cloud VM** using **Nginx**, **Gunicorn**, and **Flask**, this repository now serves as a technical showcase of the system's architecture and privacy-preserving capabilities[cite: 55, 65, 133].

 ## 📂 Project Documentation
-[cite_start]For a comprehensive breakdown of the architecture, privacy trade-offs, and deployment configuration, please refer to the [Full Technical Report](./Report.pdf)[cite: 3].
+[cite_start]For a comprehensive breakdown of the architecture, privacy trade-offs, and deployment configuration, please refer to the full report pdf.

 ---